nuxt-community/nuxtent-module/README.md

 So, along with that, Nuxtent also supports:

 3. The usage of content files in both static sites and dynamic applications.
-4. The usage of `async components` inside markdown files.
+4. The usage of `Vue components` inside markdown files.

 There you go: four reasons to give `Nuxtent` a try, and maybe even star and [share]("https://twitter.com/intent/tweet) it. :smirk: